 It is therefore important to know the rules concerning whether you can bring protein powder on a plane or not, and if so, how much can you take and where can you carry it.

-This article should answer any question you may have about bringing protein powder on a plane.
+This article should answer any question you may have about bringing protein powder on a plane or meal replacement shakes.

 Can you bring protein powder through airport security